ImperialOfficer324/treebark-text-editor/Readme.md

     }
 ```
 Change 3px to a larger number, such as 10px.
 Save the file and launch Treebark.
 The buttons on the top toolbar should be rounded.

+## Planned Changes

+The following is an incomplete, ever changing list of the planned changes to Treebark.

+1. About Page
+2. Tabs (open multiple files)
+3. Syntax Highlighting
+4. Menus